-In April, 2012, Deb Markowitz, Secretary of the Vermont Agency of Natural Resources, said: “Even in Vermont, where we take such pride in environmental stewardship, we are throwing out more garbage than ever.
+Deb Markowitz, Secretary of the Vermont Agency of Natural Resources, said in 2012: “Even in Vermont, where we take such pride in environmental stewardship, we are throwing out more garbage than ever.
 Vermonters generate more than 600,000 tons of garbage every year, or about two tons for every Vermont household.
 We have to rethink our approach to waste!”

-- Vermont currently recycles only 36 percent of its waste, while over half of the remaining 64 percent is also recyclable.
+- At that time, Vermont recycled only 36 percent of its waste, while over half of the remaining 64 percent was also recyclable.
 Food waste is the #1 component of municipal garbage.

 - Composting one 5 gallon bucket of food scraps offsets the greenhouse gasses produced by burning 1 gallon of gas.